Affinity (software)

 Affinity is a graphics editor developed by Serif, a subsidiary of Canva.
-It is a simultaneously a vector graphics editor, a raster graphics editor and a desktop publishing application.
+It is simultaneously a vector graphics editor, a raster graphics editor and a desktop publishing application.

-It was first released in 2025 as a successor to Serif's Affinity Designer, Affinity Photo and Affinity Publisher, with the three positioned as direct competitors to Adobe's Illustrator, Photoshop, and InDesign respectively, it integrates their functionality into a singular application, and switched to a freemium model monetized by AI features exclusive to Canva Pro subscribers.
+It was first released in 2025 as a successor to Serif's Affinity Designer, Affinity Photo and Affinity Publisher, uniting the three editors into one application.
+While the previous versions competed individually against Adobe's Illustrator, Photoshop, and InDesign, Affinity 3.0 integrates their functionality into a single application.
+It uses a freemium model monetised by AI features exclusive to Canva Pro subscribers.